akumore/java_console_Application/README.md

 The ssh connection can be terminated afterwards and the command output is stored in the corresponding files.

+## Be careful with recreating image versions in migrations

+Migrations that recreate image versions over all real estates can take more than 2h until they're finished.
+Keep in mind (especially on deployment)!

 # Google Analytics

 There's a Google Analytics integration for event tracking.
 I was forced